google/data-layer-helper/README.md

 [1, {two: 3}]      | [undefined, {two: 4, six: 8}] | [undefined, {two: 4, six: 8}]
 [1, {two: 3}]      | [(empty), {two: 4, six: 8}]   | [1, {two: 4, six: 8}]

-Notice that a slot in an new value array that has been explicitly set to undefined will overwrite the corresponding slot in the existing array.
-If a slot has not been set to any value and is therefore empty, then it will not overwrite the corresponding slot of the existing array, even though indexing to either of such slots will evaluate to "undefined".
+Notice that an index in an new value array that has been explicitly set to undefined will overwrite the corresponding index in the existing array, however an index that has not been set to any value (i.e. empty values in a sparse array) will not overwrite the corresponding index in the existing array, even though value at both indexes evaluates to undefined.

 ### Meta Commands
 Using the above methods alone, some operations on the abstract model are somewhat cumbersome.